-Raccoon are classified as a furbearer species in Illinois with a regulated annual hunting and trapping season.
-The hunting season runs from November through February and the trapping season runs from November through January.
-Raccoon have no daily or season limit for hunting or trapping (IDNR 17-550, 17-570).
-The number of raccoon estimated as harvested from 2010 through 2014 is shown in Table 4.1 (IDNR 2010a-2014a).
-Reported harvest of raccoons during the hunting/trapping seasons is based on estimated the sale of fur/hides.
+Raccoons are classified as both a game and a furbearer species in Missouri with a regulated annual hunting and trapping season.
+The hunting/trapping season runs from November through January with no daily or season limit (MDC 2016a).
+The number of raccoons estimated as harvested from the 2014-2015 hunting is shown in Table 3.1, (MDC 2015).
 There is no mandatory reporting of raccoons harvested during the annual hunting/trapping seasons.